 The component DSR-SRPM guided the exploration of existing gender inequalities in the four institutions, the state, community, household and market, using the five distinct but inter-related dimensions of social relationships: rules, resources, power, activities and people.
-The DSR-SRPM variable also guided an Institutional Gender policy analysis of the gender policy that TUDRIDEP pursued; the extent of gender awareness of the intervention itself, and to determine the kind of need the intervention met.
+The DSR-SRPM variable also guided an Institutional Gender policy analysis of the gender policy that TUDRIDEP purfuled; the extent of gender awareness of the intervention met.
 An institutional analysis guided the study to determine the gender ideology of TUDRIDEP and the interrelatedness of the four institutions.
-The activities performed, who performed them before the intervention were explored guided by the DSR-SRPM variable.
+The activities performed, who performed them before the intervention.
+The activities performed, who performed them before the intervention.